Cinnamon and Kale

 If you have a hand blender or food processor, you can make these oat flour pancakes in minutes.
 The oats become very finely chopped in the process of blending the pancake, turning them into flour.
 I usually make the pancake mixture in a tall jug with an immersion blender.
 You simply need to add all the ingredients and blitz until smooth.

 If you don't have a processor or blender, then it's best to use ready ground oat flour rather than whole oats to make this recipe.
-Beat the egg in a bowl, and add in the oat flour, milk and cinnamon.
+Beat the egg in a bowl, and add in the oat flour, baking powder, milk and cinnamon if using.

 Serving